raspberrypilearning/anime-expressions/en/step_2.md

 --- collapse ---

 ---
-title: If you have a Trinket account
+title: If you have a Code Editor account
 ---

-Click the 'Remix' button to create a copy of the project in your Trinket account.
-This means you can save a copy of the trinket on your 'My Trinkets' profile.
+Click the 'Remix' button to create a copy of the project in your Raspberry Pi account.
+This means you can save a copy of the project.

 --- /collapse ---